soma00333/profile/docs/work_experience/gunosy.md

   <tbody>
     <tr>
       <td><strong>Summary</strong></td>
       <td><strong>GU1</strong>.
-I analyzed data from millions of users and designed A/B testing strategies, which improved 7-day retention by 10%.</td>
+I analyzed data from millions of users and designed A/B testing, which improved 7-day retention by 10%.</td>
     </tr>
     <tr>
       <td><strong>Situation</strong></td>
       <td>
         <ul>
-          <li>The platform was seeing a 15% decline in user retention rates over 3 months.</li>
+          <li>The platform was seeing a decline in user retention rates.</li>
           <li>This affected millions of users and hurt long-term growth.</li>
         </ul>
       </td>